MicheleDiSabato/covid-19/README.md

 Another important parameter is `stride`, which indicates the number of days between two subsequent samples.
 For example, `stride = window` means that the samples are non-overlapping.
 In our code, we used `stride` equal to one week.

+Based on our choice for training samples, the model will not simply learn the prediction for the next 7 days, but rather it will learn to predict the future **pattern**, based on the inforation carried by the `window` past days.

 ## Model:
 We used [LSTM](https://colah.github.io/posts/2015-08-Understanding-LSTMs/) networks as building blocks for our model, for their well known properties.